 Welcome to Global Street Art!

-If you’re an artist or photographer and you’re interested in contributing, or if you’d just like to say hello or give us some suggestions then you can email us at firstname.lastname@example.org.
+If you’re an artist or photographer and you’re interested in contributing please sign up and upload photos on our website.
+If you’d just like to say hello or give us some suggestions then you can email us at firstname.lastname@example.org.

 Lee co-founded Global Street Art in 2012 and heads up the team.
 He campaigns for more spaces for art in cities.
 Lee's main passion is public space and how that affects how we interact with each other.
 You can see his TEDx talk about street art and administration here!
 Lee used to breakdance for the UK and still reps his crews Soul Mavericks (UK) and Barnyard Cannibals (Seattle).
 He's also a doctor in science - maths and evolution to be exact - which explains why early versions of our photo-archive were so heavily classified and why his socks always match.
 His most recent distraction is calligraphy.

 Auberi is the Head of Operations at Global Street Art and is responsible for organising and executing live jobs - he also does a lot of our in house design work!
 As an artist himself he helps out with our public art projects and you are likely to see him painting at most of the GSA paint jams!

 Orlaith is Head of Communications and is responsible for increasing our visibility online through social media.